sitespeedio/sitespeed.io/docs/_posts/2020-06-21-sitespeed.io-14.0-browsertime-9.0.md

 Let us celebrate over [10 million downloads](https://hub.docker.com/v2/repositories/sitespeedio/sitespeed.io/) of the sitespeed.io Docker container and release sitespeed.io 14 and Browsertime 9!

-There are four important new things in the new release:
+There are five important new things in the new release:
 * New updated Grafana dashboards with all the goodies from [Grafana 7.0](https://grafana.com/docs/grafana/latest/guides/whats-new-in-v7-0/).
 All Graphite dashboards is updated: sitespeed.io dashboards, WebPageTest and our plus-1 dashboard.
 * You can now see **all** screenshots for a run in sitespeed.io!
 This is super useful when you use scripting to test a user journey.
 You can take screenshots whenever you need and see the result on the result page, making it even easier then before to know what's going on.
 * We have a new section in the documentation: [web performance testing in practice focusing in synthetic testing]({{site.baseurl}}/documentation/sitespeed.io/web-performance-testing-in-practice/)!
 I've think this is the most comprehensive guide to synthetic testing that's out there.
 * You can [support us at Open Collective](https://opencollective.com/sitespeedio)!
 We need money to be able to run our test servers, run tests on mobile devices and use a dedicated bare metal server.
 Helping us with that will make sure we continue to release a bug free, feature rich Open Source tool!
+* You can get CrUx data direct from sitespeed.io (avoid using the +1 container) with the new crux-plugin.

 ## New dashboards